Doctorate in Clinical Psychology

 At time of application all applicants must have a good honours degree in Psychology recognised by the BPS as conferring Graduate Basis for Chartered Membership (GBC).
 Candidates with a 2:2 degree will be considered if they have a higher degree as evidence of ability to complete a demanding postgraduate level programme.

-Candidates should have previous supervised practical experience relevant to clinical training which demonstrates that they have the personal and intellectual resources, including writing skills, to pursue a challenging and demanding postgraduate training course.
+Candidates should have previous supervised practical experience (normally equivalent to one year full-time at the point of application) relevant to clinical training which demonstrates that they have the personal and intellectual resources, including writing skills, to pursue a challenging and demanding postgraduate training course.
 Postgraduate research experience will be an advantage.
 The capacity to be critical and analytical, to work in a self-motivated independent way and to set personal priorities is essential; innovative and entrepreneurial potential is highly desirable.
 Candidates should have a long-standing interest in clinical psychology and a strong understanding and commitment to the positive and unique contribution psychologists can make to the NHS and other healthcare providers.
 Excellent interpersonal skills at a level appropriate for dealing with people in distress and the ability to collaborate with colleagues from other disciplines are expected.